insanitybit/Cricket/README.md

 across a network.
 Currently AFL (http://lcamtuf.coredump.cx/afl/) is supported.

-AFL is wrapped in a Fuzzer trait, so any other fuzzer that implements the trait will be compatible, allowing for different types of fuzzing to interact.
+AFL is wrapped in a Fuzzer trait, so any other fuzzer that implements the trait will be compatible, allowing for different types of fuzzers to interact and share their corpora.

-Cricket supports complex, graph-based network structures.
-This allows for simple programmatic manipulation of the network structure.
+Cricket provides a default struct, Network, that can manage 'views' of the fuzzers across a network.
+You can also build your own Network structures.

 # Status
-As the 'example.rs' and 'stable.rs' files will demonstrate Cricket provides enough capabilities to handle basic distributed fuzzing.
+As the 'master.rs' and 'worker.rs' files will demonstrate, Cricket provides enough capabilities to handle basic distributed fuzzing.
 One can create their network structure, command the fuzzers to begin work, and repeatedly collect stats on the fuzzers success.
+I've tested this on ec2 instances myself, and it worked quite well.

+See issues for future development.

 # Documentation
-Rustdoc documentation will be provided when the project stabilizes.
-The majority of the code is currently documented.
+Rustdoc documentation coming once I figure out where to put it.